ryanckulp/rockburg/README.md

 Ultimately what I'm trying to do here is build a fun, modern simulation game.
 I have no idea what I'm doing, so all input is more than welcome!

+## Playing the game
+You can access the super-extra-alpha version of the game now: https://rockburg-production.herokuapp.com

+But beware it will frequently be wiped clean until we officially launch.

 ## Codebase
 The current codebase is vanilla Rails.
 Really nothing out of the ordinary here.
 Locally it's using SQLite locally for the data store and Sidekiq for workers.